karsandor2022/pelican-containers/README.md

 # karsandor2022/pelican-containers

 Pelican, a free an open source agnostic game panel...
-In a Container!
+In a Container! (it is a fork of ccarney16/pterodactyl-containers)

 ## Installing

-Refer to the github wiki for the quick overview and detailed setup.
+(Soon)

 ## Contributing